sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

   role you take in planning should depend on your read of the team at the start of planning.
 Common pitfalls are being too passive or too dictatorial.
 Too passive means we aren't necessarily working on the right things.
 Too dictatorial means people aren't bought into what we're working on.
 Avoid both of these.
-Keep in mind that no one (not even you) has a monopoly on useful knowledge and context, but also that you are the project lead for a reason.
+Keep in mind that no one (including you) has a monopoly on useful knowledge and context, but also that the project lead exists for a reason.

 ### Retrospective